chrismendoza/PyORM/README.md

     relationship1 = OneToMany(Sample2ndModel)
 ```

-Uses the filters provided to gather the related `Sample2ndModel` results does not build an actual field on the model, so any mappings have to be done by hand.
-This should be used when dealing with a legacy database, or in the case that multiple fields are mapped across a pair of tables.
+Builds a field called `relationship1_id` on the SampleModel table, and uses that field to map to `Sample2ndModel.id` (or whatever the primary key is).
+This is the default behavior when no filters are defined on a relationship.
 ```python
 from pyorm import Model, Integer, OneToMany from examples import Sample2ndModel